glycerine/goq/README.md

  * easy to setup fault tolerance : jobs are run in isolated process, and can be killed on command.
 Workers are monitored with heartbeats, and non-responsive workers have their jobs re-queued and re-run.
 The server can be restarted and the workers will just reconnect once the server comes back up.

- * few dependencies: now that we use mangos, Goq doesn't depend on setting up any C code or any 3rd party database.
+ * few dependencies: Goq doesn't depend on setting up any C code or any 3rd party database.
 It is completely self-contained.
+Future work may store job state in cockroachdb instead on disk, but that will remain an optional feature so Goq remains lightweight.

  * simple : didn't I say that already?
 It's worth saying it again.
 Goq is simple and predictable, so you can build on it.